-Continuum is our international peer-to-peer educational initiative to help healthcare professionals treat ADHD more effectively through innovative events.
+Continuum: Peer-to-peer educational initiative to help healthcare professionals treat ADHD more effectively.

 Our needs assessment, carried out with 278 ADHD-treating clinicians, highlighted several areas of clinical practice that were harbouring practice gaps such as the level of interaction between physicians and other members of the interdisciplinary care network, diagnostic confidence with respect to the identification of comorbidities, the use of psychosocial interventions and the management of compliance.